 4. How high maintenance is the backsplash you’ve chosen?

 Planning a fancy new backsplash?
 You should consider the tile format and how that impacts the functionality of the cooking area.
 For example, maybe you love to cook pasta sauce.
 If you choose a smaller format tile, which requires more grout, keep in mind that grout will absorb and stain more easily than the tile surface.
-As a result, your yummy pasta sauce, which splashes onto your white subway tile backsplash could stain the grout.
+As a result, if your yummy pasta sauce splashes onto your white subway tile backsplash, it could stain the grout.

 5. How can you make your kitchen more functional?